kraziniSh/boonforge/README.md

-# BOONFORGE IS CURRENTLY UNFINISHED
-Development has just started, k?

 # boonforge
 Curse CurseForge and their indecent bloatware!
-CLI application for easy modpack downloading.
+CLI application for easy CurseForge Minecraft modpack downloading.

 # Usage
 Download modfiles in a new folder in current directory (with URL)